How Much Does Adoption Cost in Quebec? Fees, Subsidies, and Tax Credits

 Quebec Provincial Adoption Tax Credit

 Quebec also offers its own provincial adoption expense tax credit, which works alongside the federal credit.
-The provincial credit rate is 20% of eligible expenses up to the provincial ceiling.
+Confirm the current provincial rate, ceiling, eligible expenses, and tax treatment.

 Planning Your Finances